On , please join us for the following events commemorating the National Day of Remembrance and Action on Violence Against Women:

-In the spirit of solidarity and with a call for men to act against all forms of gender based violence, a Memorial Walk for Men has been organized by the Ontario Public Interest Research Group (OPIRG) McMaster to take place on campus from 10 am until 11 am on Friday, December 4, 2015.
-Directly following, participants are invited to attend the panel and commemorative service taking place at 11 am in Gilmour Hall Room 111.
+In the spirit of solidarity and with a call for men to act against all forms of gender based violence, a Memorial Walk for Men has been organized by the Ontario Public Interest Research Group (OPIRG) McMaster to take place on campus from on Friday, December 4, 2015.
+Directly following, participants are invited to attend the panel and commemorative service taking place at in Gilmour Hall Room 111.
 All male-identified folks are welcome to participate in the walk.

 Join us for a panel discussion about Missing and Murdered Indigenous Women, featuring Beverly Jacobs, Norma General, and Aileen Joseph.

 Beverly Jacobs is a member of the Mohawk Nation, Bear Clan, from Six Nations of the Grand River Territory.
 She is a lawyer, holding a Master’s Degree in Law from the University of Saskatchewan, and completing an Interdisciplinary PhD at the University of Calgary.
 She has taught at several Canadian Universities.
 As lead researcher and consultant for Amnesty International, she was instrumental to the 2004 production and release of their groundbreaking report, Stolen Sisters: A Human Rights Response to Discrimination and Violence against Indigenous Women.
 From 2004-2009, she was President of the Native Women’s Association of Canada, championing the crucial Sisters in Spirit research, education and policy initiative.